ajayrawatsap/mf_data/README.md

    ![bindrr_start](data/assets/binder_start.PNG)

-3. After sucessfull creation of VM you will see web based file structure as shown
+3. After sucessfull creation of VM you will see web based file structure as shown.
+This creates new instances of VM every time and only you can see and edit files.

    ![web_view](data/assets/binder_folder.PNG)

 4. Upload your CAS statement downloaded in step 1 and save it as  cas.pdf in root directory as shown